peterfox1/fsmp-print/fs-macro-panel/README.md

 * Layer height: 0.35mm (or smaller)
 * Infill: 10%
 * Should be fine without a brim, consider using one if you experience warping.
+* If it does warp slightly, you could still use it but you will want to avoid tightening the screws too much on the warped corner, it may inpare the buttons.

 ---
-#### Square Buttons (x7)
+#### Action Buttons (x7)

 [square_button.stl](square_button.stl)
 * Use a translucent filament for the base and silver for the top.
 * Set a filament change to be 0.5mm from the top (4 layers from the top - layer 69 when printing at 0.15mm)
+* Use 50% infill with a 3D infil pattern to maximise diffusion to create a softer lighting affect.
+I used [Cubic](https://help.prusa3d.com/en/article/inifill-patterns_177130)

 Designed to be printed either way up.
 They are best printed the right way up for first layer adhesion.

-Print each one individually (or use the individual output option if available) for best results.
+Print each one individually (or use the individual output option if available) to avoid stringing.

 ![](img/square_buttons.png)

 * Layer height: 0.15mm
-* Infill: 0%
+* Infill: 50% (40% was ok too - the aim is to diffuse the light as much as possible so higher is better, without going too high!)
-* Small base, consider using a brim.
+* Small base, consider using a brim if you have print failures

 ##### Separate parts for multi-material printers:
+The filiament change method above should be best in most cases, but if you prefer to use multi-material then you can create a single print job with these.
+The wipe amount can be reduced to 30% of the default prusa profiles.
 * [Preview Image](img/square_buttons_multi_material.png)
 * [square_button_base.stl](square_button_base.stl)
 * [square_button_face.stl](square_button_face.stl)